One morning when I was 17, I woke up and couldn’t move my body without excruciating pain.

 I know how procrastination can sabotage your efforts (because if you can’t do it 100% correct then why bother).

-- Online—I coach clients online.
+You can be coached online.
 If you live in the USA and have an internet connect you are golden!
-Between my app, phone calls and email, I got you covered.
+Between my accountability app, phone consults and 24/7 email access, I got you covered.
 You will only be one click away from reaching me for any questions you have.
 I am here for you 100%.

 What I Love Best About Working With My Clients

-My favorite parts about working with women over 40 is when you hit your weight loss goal or realize how much stronger you are (mentally and physically) or when you do things you never thought you could because your weight was holding you back….those are the moments I treasure and am honored my clients allow me to guide them through the fitness journey to success!
+My favorite parts about working with my clients is when you hit your weight loss goal or realize how much stronger you are (mentally and physically) or when you do things you never thought you could because your weight was holding you back….those are the moments I treasure and am honored my clients allow me to guide them through the fitness journey to success!